morgoe/morgoe.github.io/_posts/work/2015-01-12-manchester-united.markdown

 image:         manchester.jpg

 link:          http://social.manutd.com/
+link_text:     "Visit Site"

 role:          "Front-end Dev"
-description:   "The site allows fans to see all the content being produced by the club in one place across all their major accounts.
-It's a national site, serving multiple languages at once."
+description:   "The Manchester United social hub allows fans to see all the content being produced by the club in one place.
+It's an international site, serving multiple languages."
 ---